mathieuzen/ui-ranking/README.md

 * then browse to [http://localhost:8888](http://localhost:8888) (may need a refresh first to show content)

 #About replacing images
-If you want to replace the images used for comparisons, you need to follow those steps (i haven't seek for another solution yet)
+If you want to replace the images used for comparisons, you need to follow those steps
 * Make sure you have [NodeJS](https://nodejs.org/en/download/package-manager/) installed on your machine
 * Add your files with ".jpg" extension in the directory "images" at the root of the project
 * run the script (test.js) that will explore the directory and create a json structure with file names with the following cmd